itsmekausar/CarePulse-Smart-Healthcare-Management-App/README.md

 # 🏥 Healthcare Patient Management System

 ## 🤖 Introduction
-A healthcare patient management application that allows patients to easily register, book, and manage their appointments with doctors, featuring administrative tools for scheduling, confirming, and canceling appointments, along with SMS notifications — all built using **Next.js**.
+A healthcare patient management application that allows patients to easily register, book, and manage their appointments with doctors, featuring administrative tools for scheduling, confirming, and canceling appointments, along with SMS notifications.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over **34k+ members**.
-It's a place where people help each other out.

 ---